 In the shadow of fabled White Plume Mountain lies a dismal land, a blighted place of gnarled trees, bone fields, and roaming, hungry undead.
 The foul taint staining this region originates in the lair of a loathsome creature whose name inspires terror in even the boldest of heroes: Dragotha, the Death Dragon.

 Little remains of Dragotha’s flesh to indicate that this undead horror was once a red dragon.
-Twin horns snake from the back of its skull; smaller ones are blackened by flame, cracked, splintered, or missing altogether, leaving dark holes that now hold only burrowing parasites.
-Tattered membranes clothe its wings while mummified tissue clings to its tail and massive rib cage.
-Webs hang from its frame while bright green maggots squirm in its joints.
+Twin horns snake from the back of his skull; smaller ones are blackened by flame, cracked, splintered, or missing altogether, leaving dark holes that now hold only burrowing parasites.
+Tattered mem-branes clothe his wings while mummified tissue clings to his tail and massive rib cage.
+Webs hang from his frame while bright green maggots squirm in his joints.
 If the presence of this massive skeletal dragon were not enough, Dragotha’s baleful blue stare radiates all the malice and evil that fuels this undead monstrosity.
-To behold it is to see death.
+To behold him is to see death.

 Spurned Lover.
 Ages ago, Dragotha was a celebrated consort of Tiamat, a mighty red dragon chosen for his strength and cunning, as well as unswerving loyalty to his mistress.
 He was dutiful and felt an earnest affection for the goddess, sparing him her wrath far longer than any other consort.
 For all the Dark Lady doted on Dragotha, though, he had little protection from ambitious dragons that craved his vaunted position.
 Through his long years, he squared off against numerous dragon ascendants, each more powerful than the last.